Aobasi4/AdventOfCode2025/README.md

 - second pass is 7194 but that is to high
 - The issue was not handling the case where steps > 100 correctly again.
 - the left logic was incorrect. it needed to only check passing 0 not being equal to 0

+# Day 2:

+Part 1:
+- I first tried to mathematically calcuate all possible repeating IDs in the range to save on computations.
+This proved tedious and confusing
+- Ended up going with brute force

+Part 2:
+- Was pretty easy.
+Again it is a classic sliding window on each number.
+Brute Force, while expensive was easy to solve the problem with!